 How you interact with your daughter now will impact the relationship you have with her for years to come.
 Below are three intentional situations that you can facilitate to create amazing small moments with her today.
-A big thanks to Pearle Vision for sponsoring today’s post.

 I cannot put my finger on the exact moment it happened, but … my girls are big.
 That little cutie pie with the glasses has grown up.